Frequently Asked Questions

 For more information go to our Contact page

-A Before you plan your journey, please check if the person you are visiting is based at IDS (Brighton, BN1 9RE, UK) or SPRU (The Freeman Centre, Brighton, BN1 9QE, UK).
+A Before you plan your journey, please check if the person you are visiting is based at IDS (Brighton, BN1 9RE, UK) or SPRU (Jubilee Building, University of Sussex, Brighton, BN1 9SL, UK).
 STEPS members are split between these two buildings on the same University of Sussex campus.

 Getting to the STEPS Centre (Multimap link)

 How to get to the University of Sussex: